Away from the beach…

 Directly across the bay of Mahon from Fort Marlborough is the La Mola fortress, built to defend the port from naval attack in the mid-1800s.
 It’s a remarkable feat of engineering and there are a variety of ways to tour the area, including by golf buggy!

-There’s a downloadable audio tour of the port area and its history.
-This tour also covers Collingwood House (now a hotel) which was the home of Admiral Lord Collingwood, vice admiral in command of the Royal Navy fleet in the Mediterranean, and the Isla del Rey, Mahon’s ‘hospital island’, which is being restored and can be visited on Sundays via boat trip from Mahon harbour.
+Near Es Castell, Collingwood House (now a hotel) was the home of Admiral Lord Collingwood, vice admiral in command of the Royal Navy fleet in the Mediterranean, and then there is Isla del Rey, Mahon’s ‘hospital island’, which is being restored and can be visited on Sundays via boat trip from Mahon harbour.

 Also well worth a visit is the Museo Militar in Es Castell.